-The statutory retirement age for men is 65 years.
+The reference age for men is 65 years.

 You are eligible for an old-age pension if:

-- You have paid OASI/DI contributions for at least 12 months, or
+- you paid OASI/DI contributions for at least twelve months, or

-- Your spouse, who was gainfully employed, has paid at least double the minimum contribution for one year, or
+- you were insured for at least one year and during this period your spouse, who was gainfully employed, paid at least double the minimum contribution, or

-Your entitlement to an old-age pension starts the month after you reach the statutory age of retirement and ends in the month of your death.
+Your entitlement to an old-age pension starts the month after you reach the reference age and ends in the month of your death.

-You may bring forward your old-age pension by one or two years.
+You may bring forward your old-age pension by 1 or 2 years.

 If you opt for early retirement, your benefits will be reduced for the full duration of your retirement.

-You should submit your application no later than the end of the month in which you reach the age of eligibility for early retirement.
+You must submit your application no later than the end of the month in which you reach the age of eligibility for early retirement.

-You may defer payment of your pension for between one and a maximum of five years.
+You may defer payment of your pension for 1 to 5 years maximum.
 You will then receive an increased monthly pension for the duration of retirement.

-If you defer payment of your old-age pension, you also defer payment of any benefits for children.
+When you defer payment of your old-age pension, you also defer payment of any children’s pensions.

 Continuing gainful employment after the age of 65